Qri: 2013–2023: QBS and solo career

-Solo career
+In July 2013, Qri became the new leader of T-ara under the group's rotating leadership system.
+On December 3, 2013, she, along with groupmate Eun-jung attended and gave a congratulatory speech at the 2013 Fashion Pictorial Exhibition at Seoul Institute of the Arts.
+In 2015, she played a main role on the web drama Sweet Temptation.
+The drama became one of Naver's most watched original shows.

-In 2021, Qri released her very first solo digital single "Suri Suri".
-Qri was revealed to have participated in the writing and production of the song.
-There wasn't a music video filmed for the song.

-On September 29, Qri expressed her gratitude to her fans for the song's success through Instagram.
+In 2021, Qri released her first solo digital single "Suri Suri".
+She participated in the writing and production of the song.
+No music video was filmed for the song.
+On 29 September, she expressed her gratitude to fans for its success through Instagram.
 The song topped iTunes Vietnam for 3 days as well as charting in other countries.
-The song also debuted at #1 on multiple Chinese weekly charts including Migu China.
+The song also debuted at first on multiple Chinese weekly charts including Migu China.

-Acting career

-In September 2009, Qri made her acting debut in the drama Queen Seondeok as Kim Yu-shin's wife.
-She made a cameo appearance alongside other members of T-ara in the drama Master of Study in 2010, and was then given a lead role on KBS's drama Southern Trader Kim Chul Soo's Update.
-Qri also made a cameo appearance alongside group member Soyeon in SBS' drama Giant.

-She was cast alongside groupmate Eunjung for KBS' drama King Geunchogo in 2011, starting from episode 47.
+2024–present: Return to acting

+On August 2, 2024, OSEN reported that Qri would be returning to acting 9 years after her last appearance in Sweet Temptation.
+The actress would make a special appearance in the new MBN mini-series Bad Memories Eraser.
+On September 29, It was revealed that Qri would be part of the main cast of the first Korean-Japanese joint short-form drama series, titled Nebula.
+A press conference was held on the same day.
+It revolves around K-Pop stars' growth and struggles.
+The drama is scheduled to be aired on Japanese OTT platform U-Next, Ameba TV, and other platforms, as well as Japanese terrestrial broadcasting and, later, Korean cable TV.

 Other ventures

 Endorsements

-Prior to her debut as a singer with T-ara, Qri was a famous Ullzzang who worked with several brands and shopping malls.

-Being one of the most in-demand models since 2009, Qri worked with many renowned Korean brands including Casamia Furniture and Galbanara.
-She also became the face of multiple A-List brands including LG Group and Maybelline New York.
+Prior to her debut as a singer with T-ara, Qri worked with several brands and shopping malls.
+Qri has worked with many Korean brands including Casamia Furniture and Galbanara, as well as international brands such as LG Group and Maybelline New York.
 In 2021, Qri became an advertising model for Castellbajac, she filmed multiple videos for the brand which were all released online.